jbadomics/tnseq/README.md

     sudo chown ubuntu ~/data
     cd ~/data
     wget http://dib-training.ucdavis.edu.s3.amazonaws.com/2016-bodega/tnseq_reads.fastq.gz
-    gunzip tnseq_reads.fastq.gz && md5sum tnseq_reads.fastq
+    gunzip tnseq_reads.fastq.gz && md5sum tnseq_reads.fastq.gz

-    echo d050f8a17c1838a92896d456f845f286  tnseq_reads.fastq
+This lesson is a bit of a disk hog, so let's mount the other SSD included with the m3.2xlarge instance to an analysis directory:

+    sudo umount /dev/xvdb
+    mkdir ~/analysis
+    sudo mount /dev/xvdb ~/analysis
+    sudo chown ubuntu ~/analysis

-We will also be using some other software packages that require manual installation.
+We will be using some other software packages that require manual installation.
 First, we'll install Heng Li's [bioawk](https://github.com/lh3/bioawk), an extension of the powerful GNU `awk` language which readily parses and manipulates common bioinformatics file formats like fastx and sam:

     sudo mkdir /sw
     sudo chown ubuntu /sw